Hurwitz Theory of Elliptic Orbifolds, I: Quotients, cores, and the half-infinite wedge

+The {\it hook} of a box in $\lambda$ is the union of the box with those boxes either directly below or to the right of it.
+The {\it hook length} is the number of boxes forming the hook.
+The hooks of length $t$ are in bijection with rim-hooks of length $t$: Take the rim-hook which shares the same ends as the hook.

-\begin{proposition} The hook lengths of $\lambda$ which are divisible by $t$ are exactly the hook lengths of the $\lambda^{i/t}$ multiplied by $t$.
+\begin{proposition} The hook lengths of $\lambda$ which are divisible by $t$ are exactly the hook lengths of the $\lambda^{a/t}$ multiplied by $t$.
 Suppose furthermore that $\lambda$ is $t$-decomposable.
-Then \end{proposition} \begin{proof} The first two formulae follow from the above discussion.
+Then \end{proposition} \begin{proof} It follows directly from the discussion of the $(01)$-sequence that the hooks (or equivalently the rim-hooks, or the boxes) of $\lambda$ are in bijection with pairs of an occupied slot appearing to the left of an unoccupied slot, and the distance between these slots is the hook length.
+The first two formulae follow directly.
 See also \cite{fomin}.
 The third equality follows from the hook length formula, which states that $\frac{|\lambda|!}{\dim\lambda}$ is the product of the hook lengths of $\lambda$. \end{proof}